jkeohan/rctr-2-14-22/w05d08/intro-to-fetching-data.md

 https://randomuser.me/api/?results=5
 ```

-We can also add multiple search queries using the `&` symbol and the additional query values.
+We can also add multiple search queries using the `&` symbol along with additional query values.
 ```js
 https://randomuser.me/api/?results=5&gender=female
 ```